GDG-BIT/Day5-Machine-Learning/README.md

-# 🚢 Titanic Survival Prediction
+# 🚢 Titanic Survival Prediction!!

 This repository contains a hands-on project on predicting survival on the Titanic using machine learning.
 The project was developed as part of a lecture on machine learning and model training for beginners.